Visit our Posture Control page to find out more about how Zscaler can help support your DevSecOps initiatives.

 DevSecOps drives more efficient security practices, offering deep visibility enriched with full context and integration into devs’ tools and processes, paired with unified security across cloud infrastructure, confidential data, and applications.

-Fundamentally, DevSecOps is designed to help deliver secure software, stopping security issues before they start in the software delivery pipeline by:
+Fundamentally, DevSecOps processes help deliver secure software, stopping security issues before they start in the software delivery process by:

 As part of addressing these challenges, DevSecOps delivers an array of benefits.
 Let’s look at those next.